Best Bass Amps Under $200

-The Rumble 40 finds itself in the middle of the Fender lineup, with the Rumble 15 and 25 below it and the 100, 200 and 500 above it.
+The Rumble 40 finds itself in the middle of the Fender Rumble Series, with the Rumble 15 and 25 below it and the 100, 200 and 500 above it.
 While the specs obviously differ, the Rumble 40 shares many of the same top-panel features as the big boys.

 Check Out the Fender Rumble Series

-In this case we’re looking at the HD50, an amp with a 50-watt power rating and a 10-inch speaker.
-Here are few reasons this amp made my list:
+In this case, we’re looking at the HD50, an amp with a 50-watt power rating and a 10-inch speaker.
+Here are a few reasons this amp made my list: